pub-calculator-io/interest-rate-calculator/readme.md

-# Interest Rate Calculator WordPress Widget by [Calculator.iO](https://www.calculator.io/ "Calculator.iO Homepage")
+# Interest Rate Calculator Widget for WordPress

 Free online calculator to estimate the interest rate and total interest cost of an amortized loan with a fixed monthly repayment amount.